huggingface/transformers/docs/source/en/main_classes/agent.md

 You're free to create and use your own engines to be usable by the Agents framework.
 These engines have the following specification:
-1. It follows the [messages format](../chat_templating.md) for its input (`List[Dict[str, str]]`) and returns a string.
+1. Follow the [messages format](../chat_templating.md) for its input (`List[Dict[str, str]]`) and return a string.
-2. It stops generating outputs *before* the sequences passed in the argument `stop`
+2. Stop generating outputs *before* the sequences passed in the argument `stop_sequences`
-3. It accepts a `tools` argument, which is a list of `Tools`.
-You can provide an empty list for `tools`, but use the default toolbox with the optional argument `add_base_tools=True`.

 ### HfEngine

-For convenience, we have added a `HfEngine` that implements this and uses an inference endpoint for the execution of the LLM.
+For convenience, we have added a `HfEngine` that implements the points above and uses an inference endpoint for the execution of the LLM.

 ```python
 >>> from transformers import HfEngine